-If the opportunity is available, significant learning can also be obtained by observing how customers interface with your product and/or service in direct use and across multiple touch points.
-This observational research can take place in person or by utilization of Web-enabled tools.
+If the opportunity is available, then significant learning can also be obtained by observing how customers interface with your product and/or service in direct use and across multiple touch points.
+This observational research can take place in person or by use of Web-enabled tools.

-- Utilize market structures and value-adding chain dynamics to scope concepts to be evaluated.
+- 3. Use market structures and value-adding chain dynamics to scope concepts to be evalu-ated.
 The market drivers define a specifier's:

 - Unmet needs

-- · Desired outcomes
+- Desired outcomes

 - · Benefits to be delivered